mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/our-terminology.md

 - Standardizing headings to make them sentence case.
 This was completed in Q1 of 2022.
 - Standardizing all text in the System Console to make them sentence case.
 - Standardizing how we refer to our products and plans, as well as the mechanisms available to use them.
+- Making our Edition and License page consistent and clear.
+- Creating a UI text library of terms and strings for the UX team to use when creating mocks.

 The [outline of the project is documented here](https://docs.google.com/document/d/1ImzS3UhCkFzMF2-6FNByw9W2r8Gvx1sudBA0FjazVH0/edit#heading=h.crjl4fz9pz1n).